-A material's practicality, viability, and sustainability of a particular material are heavily influenced by site and project category considerations.
+A material's practicality, viability and sustainability of a particular material are heavily influenced by site and project category considerations.
 The lowest CE formula varies depending on structural type and functionality, as well as project to project.
-The ultimate goal of policymakers and authorities in charge of LC materials in construction should be to promote the best alternative for each individual project.
+The goal of policymakers and authorities in charge of LC materials in construction should be to promote the best alternative for each project.
 By simply changing several buildings' materials in the structures' element, LC materials could mitigate the environmental impact up to 61% in specific structures and 10.5% in overall projects.
-The most significant impact is determined not only by the number of built-up materials and the size of the building, but also by the type of materials used (Estokova et al., 2017).
-As a result, it is advised to design buildings with a minimal amount of materials and to use alternative LC materials in controlling the CE in substructures (Nawarathna et al., 2018).
-A wide array of considerations should be taken into account when choosing LC materials, such as the local availability, manufacturing energy intensity, recyclability potential, recyclable constituent, renewability prospective, building waste minimisation, life cycle longevity, and maintenance demands (Azari and Abbasabadi, 2018).
-Natural-source materials including by-products or recycled content, and goods improved through novel manufacturing processes should all be evaluated.
-Despite the fact that no mandatory limit value for material performance has been established, the idea is that designers should strive to enhance their building designs to reduce the negative impact of materials (Alsema et al., 2016).
+The most significant impact is determined not only by the number of built-up materials and the size of the building but also by the type of materials used (Estokova, Vilcekova and Porhincak, 2017).
+As a result, it is advised to design buildings with a minimal number of materials and to use alternative LC materials in controlling the CE in substructures (Nawarathna et al., 2018).
+A wide array of considerations should be considered when choosing LC materials, such as the local availability, manufacturing energy intensity, recyclability potential, recyclable constituent, renewability perspective, building waste minimisation, life cycle longevity and maintenance demands (Azari and Abbasabadi, 2018).
+Natural-source materials including by-products or recycled content and goods improved through novel manufacturing processes should all be evaluated.
+Even though no mandatory limit value for material performance has been established, the idea is that designers should strive to enhance their building designs to reduce the negative impact of materials (Alsema et al., 2016).

-Resistance of Adoption Alternative Low-Carbon Materials
+Resistance to Adopting Alternative Low-Carbon Materials

 It is critical to promote a wide range of LC materials at the same time.
-To overcome client resistance to these novel ideas, buy-in from a wide range of stakeholders is required, including the client who authorises the project, the design group that creates it, and the end users who occupy or work in a completed facility.
-Architects, clients, and structural engineers are four CBPs groups with significant impact over material choices (Sarda and Dewalkar, 2016; Lehne and Preston, 2018; Geisekam et al., 2018 Figure 1).
-Strategy enhancements such as further design instruction, better marketing, and stakeholder engagement, might be necessary to accelerate further sustainable approaches.
+To overcome client resistance to these novel ideas, buy-in from a wide range of stakeholders is required, including the client who authorises the project, the design group that creates it and the end users who occupy or work in a completed facility.
+Architects, clients and structural engineers are the CBP groups with a significant impact on material choices (Sarda and Dewalkar, 2016; Lehne and Preston, 2018; Giesekam, Barrett and Taylor, 2018) (as shown in Figure 1).
+Strategy enhancements such as further design instruction, better marketing and stakeholder engagement, might be necessary to accelerate further sustainable approaches.

-Figure 1.
-The lineup groups of CBPs involve in the material selection with their perception and constraints adopted from Sarda and Dewalkar, (2016), Lehne and Preston, (2018), and Geisekam et al. (2018).
+Sources: Adopted from Sarda and Dewalkar (2016), Lehne and Preston (2018) and Giesekam, Barrett and Taylor (2018)